 Some of Erica's most memorable interviews include NFL wide receiver Larry Fitzgerald and Civil Rights icon Andrew Young.

 One of Erica's biggest passions outside of work is service.
 She's mentored teen girls for years and gone on three international mission trips.
 In Costa Rica, she helped feed an entire village and take care of the Sunday school kids at their sister congregation.
 In the Dominican Republic, her team threw a Christmas party at a special-needs orphanage, washed children's hair in a Haitian village and visited widows.

 Erica serves as VP of Multimedia for the Houston Association of Black Journalists and is part of the Missouri Alumni Association.
-She loves sports, traveling, taking trips to HomeGoods and hanging with her husband and their Dalmatian named Sampson.
-The Simons also just welcomed their first child and are looking forward to spoiling their princess.
+She's also a mentor for Houston ISD's ROSES program, which helps girls of color navigate their educational and personal lives.
+She loves traveling, seafood, taking trips to HomeGoods and hanging with her husband, two year-old daughter and Dalmatian named Sampson.

 If you have a story you'd like to share or advice on a fun place to check out, she'd love to hear from you!